HiveHQ/HiveSdkDocs/source/index.html.md

 The <code>email</code> field is the only required field, although passing along as much data as possible is recommended.
 For instance, including <code>firstName</code> will help to generate a gender for your contacts in Hive. <code>location</code> should be a string with as much location granularity as possible (we'll take care of geocoding, etc. on our own).

-After authentication/signup is successful, the 'success' callback will be called with information about the user.
+After the signup is successful, the 'success' callback will be called with information about the user.
 If something goes wrong, the 'error' callback function will be called with details regarding what went wrong.

 <aside class='notice'>
   In some rare cases, users signing up with an email address already associated with a Hive admin account will be required to log in using their Hive password.
 We'll handle redirecting those users to their Hive login page, making sure they're authenticated, and then redirect them back to your website.
 </aside>

-# Add to Segment
+# Add Contact to Segment

 After a user has been authenticated (either returned in the response of an <code>init</code> call, or by a subsequent <code>emailSignup</code> or <code>fbSignup</code> call), you can add them to a segment within Hive.